Sustainability in Our Facilities

 - Ensure no commonly recycled items such as paper, plastic, corrugate or aluminum are in the remaining waste.

 Our Rogers plant identified new recycling streams, such as changing over to recyclable brown paper towels in the break rooms and restrooms and increasing recycling effectiveness through improved signage, minimizing the amount of recyclable material sent to a waste-to-energy facility.
-In addition to an existing program to regrind plastic scrap and reuse it on site, these reuse options helped the plant divert over 98 percent of the waste it generates.
+In addition to an existing program to regrind plastic scrap and reuse it on site, these reuse options helped the plant divert over 98% of the waste it generates.

 Additionally, the plant’s leadership team spearheaded efforts to improve employee recycling rates through greater employee engagement.
 An Eco Leadership Team was established.
 Standardized recycling containers that used space more efficiently were purchased, labeled and placed in locations where the waste was generated.
 Individual departments were held responsible for improving their own employees’ recycling habits.
 Recycling training was stepped up, as were efforts to make employees aware of the importance of being a zero-waste-to-landfill facility.
 Efforts to reduce the volume of scrap generated by the plant in the first place were increased as well.